-Under the Programme, interdisciplinarity as well as Nordic added value will be central assessment criteria in addition to excellence.
+Under the research area, interdisciplinarity as well as Nordic added value will be central assessment criteria in addition to excellence.
 The Programme aims explicitly at truly interdisciplinary projects that combine disciplines, which are far removed from each other and rarely collaborate, or that pursue an original research question that demands the exact combination of competencies from different disciplines proposed in the application.
-Hence, projects within the Programme are required to encompass research within at least two of the three areas of science as defined by the European Research Council: Life science; Physical Sciences & Engineering; Social Sciences and Humanities.
+Hence, projects within the research area are required to encompass research within at least two of the three areas of science as defined by the European Research Council: Life science; Physical Sciences & Engineering; Social Sciences and Humanities.
 The research problems should be interdisciplinary and not just add a method from another area – it needs to add value to both scientific areas as well as to the interdisciplinary space.

 The Nordic Programme for Interdisciplinary Research is a collaborative effort between the Academy of Finland, the Independent Research Fund Denmark, the Swedish Research Council, the Research Council of Norway, and NordForsk.